hgyxbll/cheat/README.md

 ### Complicated Tests

-More complicated tests can be defined with the help of `cheat-helpers.h`.
+More complicated tests are easy to define with the assistance of CHEAT helpers that exist in `cheat-helpers.h`.

     #include <cheat-helpers.h>

-It provides things like
+Helpers cover things like
  stream redirection and
  signal handlers.

-Additional features are naturally fickle and subject to change.

 ## Bugs and Limitations

+CHEAT is naturally fickle, because it is built on preprocessor abuse.
+Some problems that are impossible to fix are collected into the list below.

+### Include Path

 If `cheat.h` is placed in a global include directory (like `/usr/include`) and `__BASE_FILE__` is a relative path, then
  CHEAT will not work unless
  `cheat.h` is copied into the project directory.

+### Base File

+If `__BASE_FILE__` is defined in a file included by a source file that includes `cheat.h`, then CHEAT will refuse to cooperate until the conflicting definitions are removed.